JoeProAI/Followlytics/SOCIAL_MEDIA_POSTS.md

 **Key Features**

 - Export followers from any public X account in 2-5 minutes
-- Grok AI analysis providing audience demographics and engagement insights
+- Grok analysis providing audience demographics and engagement insights
 - Support for accounts from 500 to 1M+ followers
 - Export formats: CSV, JSON, Excel
 - Presentation-ready reports for stakeholders